 By the time he was 15, Bart was playing with several "garage" bands in his hometown and performing professionally with several music groups in the surrounding area.
 It was also at this time that he began to explore ethnic music and teach himself to play a wide variety of hand percussion instruments, as well as keyboard percussion instruments (eg. xylophone, vibraphone, marimba) incorporating 2-mallet and 4-mallet techniques.

-Some of Bart's professional ethnic music performance credits include:
+Some of Bart's professional polka music performance credits include:

 - Nashville Oktoberfest (five years)